miskaris-wq/Task-Manager/README.md

 ## Watch the working project

-There is the link where you can see how the project works: https://java-task-manager-ru.hexlet.app/

-## Watch the working project

-A live demo of the application is available at: [https://java-project-99.onrender.com](https://java-project-72.onrender.com) (Loading may take up to a minute as it uses a free hosting tier).
+A live demo of the application is available at: [https://java-project-99.onrender.com](https://java-project-99.onrender.com) (Loading may take up to a minute as it uses a free hosting tier).

 ## Project Goal